Kanye West covers his laptop camera with tape

 - If you look closely, one of the videos shows his MacBook – and what appears to be black tape covering the laptop’s camera.

 This is Kanye West, a world famous musician and fashion designer.
-Lately, he’s been stirring up some controversy by posting videos of himself watching Scott Adams, the former cartoonist and current right-wing provocateur.
+Lately, he’s been stirring up some controversy by posting videos of himself watching Scott Adams, the “Dilbert” cartoonist and current right-wing provocateur.

 There’s a lot to notice in the short videos, and Kanye may just be stoking the fires of controversy for the fun of it.
 But wait a minute…